Tetsu Yamauchi

-Tetsu Yamauchi (山内 テツ, Yamauchi Tetsu) is a Japanese musician.
+Tetsu Yamauchi (山内 テツ, Yamauchi Tetsu) was a Japanese musician.
 In the 1970s, he was a member of several popular rock bands, including Free, where he replaced original bassist Andy Fraser before the band's final album Heartbreaker, and Faces, where he replaced Ronnie Lane and appears on the band's final single, "You Can Make Me Dance, Sing or Anything", as well as touring with them and playing on the live album Coast to Coast: Overture and Beginners.
 He also recorded various solo albums and did extensive work as a session musician before retiring from the music sometime in the late 1990s.

-Early life, family and education
+Early life

-Yamauchi was born Yamauchi Tetsuo (山内哲夫) in 1946 in Fukuoka, Japan.
+Yamauchi was born Yamauchi Tetsuo (山内哲夫) in Fukuoka, Japan on October 21, 1946.

 Career

 In the late 1960s, Yamauchi played with Mickey Curtis and his band Samurai.
 The Samurai had the legendary free-jazz drummer Sabu Toyozumi who performed and recorded with such free-jazz heavy-weight like Peter Brötzmann, John Zorn, Anthony Braxton, Toshinori Kondo, Leo Smith, the musicians of the Art Ensemble of Chicago and also Charlie Mingus.
 The Samurai toured Europe in Casinos, Rock venues and one 1970 Rock Festival in Rome, Italy.
 Samurai spent some time recording tracks for an album at Tangerine studios in Dalston, London.
-Also singing on this album was their manager, Mike Walker, who later wrote for the National Enquirer newspaper in the USA.
+Also singing on this album was their manager, Mike Walker, who later wrote for the National Enquirer tabloid newspaper in the US.
 Two other members were named Hiro and Yujen, and harmonica was contributed by Graham Smith.
 The engineer was Tony Rockliff.
 This involvement led to him working as a session musician in both Tokyo and London.
 In London, he became close friends with Ginger Baker and Alan Merrill.

 In 1972, he contributed to the album Kossoff, Kirke, Tetsu and Rabbit with Free guitarist Paul Kossoff and drummer Simon Kirke, together with keyboard player John "Rabbit" Bundrick.
 He subsequently joined Free to participate in their final 1973 studio album Heartbreaker, replacing Andy Fraser.